Primary Advisor/Dissertation Chair

 Case Study, Focus Group, Interview, Survey (attitude scale, opinion, questionnaire)

 Curriculum, Multicultural Education, Staff Development, Intercultural Competency

 Taylor, Naomi Rae, "Exploring How Faculty Members in Higher Education Respond to an Assessment of their Intercultural Competency" (2014).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4231.